kaosat-dev/Blenvy/docs/quickstart/readme.md

 <img src="img/registry.png" width = 50%/>
 </details>

+This concludes the setup portion of the guide.

 ## Create a blueprint

+Alright, let's jump into the actual workflow you'll be using to create your game.
-Now, we will create an object for the `Player` component we defined earlier.
-While still in the `Library` scene, right-click on the `Scene Collection` all the way on the right.
+We will first create an object for the `Player` component we defined earlier.
+While still in the `Library` scene, right-click on the `Scene Collection` in the outliner to the right.
 Select `New Collection`.
 Double-click on the new collection that appeared and rename it to `Player`.
 Click on it to have it selected.

 <details>
 <summary>The player collection</summary>